Robust On-Policy Sampling for Data-Efficient Policy Evaluation in Reinforcement Learning: Median and Inter-quartile Range of Policy Evaluation

 \section{Median and Inter-quartile Range of Policy Evaluation}

+In this appendix, we present the computed median and interquartile range for the squared error of policy evaluation both \textbf{with} and \textbf{without initial data} across all four domains.
+In the main paper we present the mean squared error and standard error as is typical in the policy evaluation literature.
+Here, we include the median and interquartile ranges as they are more robust statistics.
+We give these results for completeness; qualitatively, they leave the conclusions from the main paper unchanged.

-We also compute the median and inter-quartile range of the squared error (SE) of policy evaluation without and with initial data, shown in Figure~\ref{fig:mq} and~\ref{fig:comb_mq}, respectively.
-From these figures, we can observe that all these strategies have a similar inter-quartile range of SE, and ROA can enable the lowest median of SE among them.
+Figure \ref{fig:mq} shows the median and interquartile ranges for policy evaluation \textbf{without initial data}.
+Figure \ref{fig:comb_mq} gives the same for policy evaluation \textbf{with initial data}.
+From these figures, we can observe that all data collection methords have a similar inter-quartile range and \ROS{} lowers the median of the squared error compared to \OS{}.